notnullgames/null0-routed/README.md

 It will have these parts:

-- host - basic WASM host that just exposes framebuffer, sound callback, input utils, WASI, etc. (web, via emscripten or WAMR)
-- adapter - a wasm that converts higher-level functions into low-level host functions.
-An example is "use WASI to load image file that can be displayed on screen"
+- host - this is used with WAMR or (emscripten-compiled) web-host.
+It has a router that calls game functions & marshals params/returns over wasm, to simplify things.
-- cart - this is user code that calls adapter functions
+- cart - this is user code that calls host-router

 ## Building